 Giving opportunities, grant support, gifts in kind, donor societies, scholarships, research and commercialization

-OHSU investigators were awarded over $558 million in grants and contracts in fiscal year 2020.
-Foundations contributed over $50 million toward that total, and as a result sponsored life-saving research projects, funded outreach programs to support rural areas of Oregon, trained nursing staff on giving aging patients the highest quality of care, helped uninsured and underinsured children and families get access to healthcare, improved our facilities and resources, and so much more.
+OHSU investigators were awarded over $586 million in grants and contracts in fiscal year 2021.
+Foundations contributed nearly $50 million toward that total, and as a result sponsored life-saving research projects, funded outreach programs to support rural areas of Oregon, trained nursing staff on giving aging patients the highest quality of care, helped uninsured and underinsured children and families get access to healthcare, improved our facilities and resources, and so much more.